zhcndoc/nitro/docs/2.deploy/20.providers/cloudflare.md

 :read-more{title="Cloudflare Pages" to="https://pages.cloudflare.com/"}

 ::note
-This is the recommended preset for Cloudflare deployments, please consider using the alternative ones only if you have special requirements or needs.
+This is the recommended preset for Cloudflare deployments, please consider using the alternative ones if you need special features.
 ::

 ::note